raj23manj/springBoot/jokesapp/README.md

       3) Zipkin(Distibute Tracing)
         * Consolidate all logs at one place
+        * RABBIT_URI=amqp://localhost java -jar zipkin-server-2.11.12-exec.jar

     * Fault Tolerance
       1) Hystrix - if a service is down, hystrix helps to configure a default response.

+    * Zipkin Setup
+      1) Start them in the order - Naming Server, Distributed Tracing Server, API Gateway, Calculation Service, Exchange Service

+      2) Wait for a couple of minutes

+      3) Run the Service that you would want to execute! (hit hte url)

+      4) See Zipkin

 # To Access Environment(application-properties)
     @Autowired